Nutrition Science at University of Delaware

 Want to know more about the career opportunities in this field?
 Check out the Careers in Nutrition Science section at the bottom of this page.

-The following table and chart show the race/ethnicity for students who recently graduated from LIU Post with a master's in nutrition science.
+The following table and chart show the race/ethnicity for students who recently graduated from University of Delaware with a bachelor's in nutrition science.

 |Race/Ethnicity||Number of Students|

-LIU Post also has a doctoral program available in nutrition science.
-In 2021, 0 student graduated with a doctor's degree in this field.
+UD also has a doctoral program available in nutrition science.
+In 2021, 1 students graduated with a doctor's degree in this field.

 Careers That Nutrition Science Grads May Go Into

 A degree in nutrition science can lead to the following careers.
-Since job numbers and average salaries can vary by geographic location, we have only included the numbers for NY, the home state for LIU Post.
+Since job numbers and average salaries can vary by geographic location, we have only included the numbers for DE, the home state for University of Delaware.

 *The racial-ethnic minorities count is calculated by taking the total number of students and subtracting white students, international students, and students whose race/ethnicity was unknown.
 This number is then divided by the total number of students at the school to obtain the racial-ethnic minorities percentage.